Saransh-cpp/MemeTastic/README.md

 - Backend working on `GitHub Actions` [here](https://github.com/Saransh-cpp/MemeTastic-backend) which is actually responsible for ingesting data into `elasticsearch`.

-- The app pull latest memes from my `elasticsearch` server hosted on cloud and displays them.
+- The app pulls latest memes from my `elasticsearch` server hosted on cloud and displays them.

-- It also utilises the search capabilities using `ngrams` to search for any meme.
+- It also utilises the search capabilities using `ngrams` analyzer to search for any meme.

 - You can also share the memes;).